Zack-D-44/React-Express-SQlite-Login-System/README.md

 - Navigate to the backend directory: `cd Server`
 - Start the backend server using the following command: `node server.js`
 - Navigate to the client directory using: `cd ../Client/login-system`
+- Install the client dependencies by running `npm i`
 - Start the frontend development server: `npm start`

 The app will be running on `http://localhost:3000/`.